Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): The selection should be an undoable action
 - MISSING FEATURE (Alban): Add a hourglass cursor when loading the images of one panel for the part library (mainly for Mono which is slow)
 - [target 1.8] BUG (Alban): When launching BB the selected tab of the part lib is not always visible (need to scroll).
 The current selected tab should be saved when exiting the application.
-- [target 1.8] BUG (Alban): In the Preferences Shortcut tab, adding a shortcut for a key already existing should ask if we need to replace it or associate a new action on the same key (and the selection should modify the combo boxes)
 - [target 1.8] BUG (Alban): The snapping margin defined in the XML file has no effect for a group
 - [target 1.8] BUG (Alban): For some mice, the middle button doesn't work all the time.
+- [target 1.8] BUG (Alban): In the Preferences Shortcut tab, selecting a shortcut in the list updates the combo boxes below (for easy modification of an existing shortcut)
 - BUG (Alban): The drag and drop of file is not working under Mono 2.10
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.